oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 {% include setup/cli.md type="spa" framework="Vue" loginRedirectUri="http://localhost:8080/callback" %}

 Copy the client ID and issuer URI somewhere safe.
 You'll need them for both the client and resource server applications.

+**TIP**: You can also use Auth0 to [secure Spring Boot](#use-auth0-to-secure-the-api) and the [Vue client](#update-the-vue-client-to-use-auth0).

 ## Bootstrap a Spring Boot app using Spring Initializr